-Service Science (discontinued) - 2013 Services Research Symposium
+Service Science (subdiscipline) - 2013 Services Research Symposium

 2013 Services Research Symposium

 The Service Science Professional Interest Community (PIC) is hosting a Services Research Symposium on Tuesday, October 22, 2013 at the IBM T. J. Watson Research Center in Yorktown Heights, New York.

 This symposium will bring together faculty, students and researchers focusing on topics such as big data, mobile computing, social network analysis, service optimization, human to computer interaction, cloud computing, scalable services ecosystems, and other areas related to the Service Science discipline.

 The Symposium theme Building Bridges between Research and Practice highlights our expanding focus on research that has real value to and impact on people, businesses and the world.
 We are especially interested in research on improving how businesses interact with and provide services to its customers.

 A Methodology for Addressing Complex Service Systems by Professor Bill Rouse, Stevens Institute of Technology

 Abstract: Complex service systems are typically laced with human behavioral and social phenomena embedded in physical and organizational contexts, both natural and designed.
 An overall methodology for addressing such systems will be presented.
 This approach emphasizes understanding the physical, organizational, economic, and political phenomena associated with the questions of interest.
 These phenomena, and relationships among them, are portrayed using immersive, interactive visualizations.
 This environment provides the foundation for identifying key tradeoffs underlying the questions of interest.
 The result is an understanding of places where deeper computational modeling is needed to resolve these tradeoffs.
 Examples from several domains will be discussed, including healthcare delivery and urban resilience.